RyseSlade/discord-bot/README.md

 * Integrates the Discord websocket API (receiving events from Discord)
 * Adds basic support for the Discord REST API (sending commands to Discord)
+* Supports API v6

+Missing features

+* Does not resume lost connections
+* No support for voice channels

 ### Requirements